openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/MYRIAD.md

 ## Configuring the MYRIAD Plugin

-To configure your Intel® Vision Accelerator Design With Intel® Movidius™ on supported operating systemss, refer to the proper section in the :ref:`NCS2 Setup Guide <ncs guide>`.
+To configure your Intel® Vision Accelerator Design With Intel® Movidius™ on supported operating systemss, refer to the proper section in the [NCS2 Setup Guide](configurations-for-ncs2.md).

  > **NOTE**: The HDDL and MYRIAD plugins may cause conflicts when used at the same time.
 > To ensure proper operation in such a case, the number of booted devices needs to be limited in the 'hddl_autoboot.config' file.